The Benlian Trust

 How to Apply

 The Benlian Trust does not have a public application process.
-Scholarships and grants appear to be awarded at the discretion of the trustees, likely through identification within the Armenian community network and through relationships with Armenian community organizations.
+Scholarships and grants appear to be awarded at the discretion of the trustees, likely through identification within the Armenian community network and through relationships with Armenian community organisations.

 • Armenian community networks in London

-• Armenian schools and cultural organizations
+• Armenian schools and cultural organisations

 • The Armenian House (Hay Dun) connection